clach04/a2dpvolume_wiki/Accessibility-Settings.md

 ![](http://jimroal.com/A2DPScreens/accessibilityapps.png)

 Check the box next to the apps of your choice.
-Be careful not to have silly thing happen such as checking A2DP Volume itself or car mode.
+Be careful not to have silly things happen such as checking A2DP Volume itself or car mode.
+These can cause infinite loops.

 ## Set up accessibility service in Android

 Now go to Android settings.
 Each manufacturer has a slightly different look but find "accessibility" settings.
+A Motorola device is shown below.

 ![](http://jimroal.com/A2DPScreens/accessibilitysettings1.png)